 What about a diet of 70% hay and 30% dark leafy greens?
 This does not seem to be part of their natural foraging in habitat, nor can I find any research or other documentation that supports this as a proven dietary requirement.
 Most people, when I question them about dark leafy greens, think that means some kind of store-bought lettuces or salad greens.
 The reason I do not use dark leafy salad-type greens, fruits and vegetables is this: greens, fruit and vegetables do have nutrition, but they have too much water.
 The tortoise's fecal material passes through its gut too fast and is too wet and soft when excreted.

-For the animal to maximize the nutrient value of the food it ingests, food should stay in the gut 48 to 72 hours, and, depending on the climate, perhaps longer.
+For the animal to maximize the nutrient value of the food it ingests, food should stay in the gut 48 to 72 hours, and perhaps longer, depending on the climate.
 If its food passes through its system more rapidly, the animal's hunger is not satisfied, and it will want to eat more and more.

 Long-fiber grasses, both green and dry, will stay in the gut to ferment much longer than grocery-store greens, vegetables and fruit.
 More nutrition is absorbed through the fermenting process.
 I recommend Bermuda grass, Bermuda hay, alfalfa hay (alfalfa does not have too much protein), and St. Augustine grass.
-I have not had good luck with feeding Timothy and Orchard hay.
+I have not had good luck with feeding either Timothy hay or Orchard hay.

 I also stay away from the Brassica group of foods such as cabbage, kale, broccoli, etc., because these vegetables are gas and fart makers.
 Have you ever heard a sulcata tortoise burp or fart?
 It's pretty funny to us, but it seems uncomfortable for the animal.
 They, like ourselves, can develop a taste for certain favorite foods, whether or not they are nutritious food choices.
 Be careful not to let their diet get out of control!